Leadership: Six Studies in World Strategy

 Leadership: Six Studies in World Strategy is an English-language book on international relations by Henry Kissinger, published by Penguin Books on April 28, 2022.
-It presents a treatise on governance and political leaders through six exemplary individuals from the 20th century.
+The book reflects Kissinger's views on effective leadership, presenting a treatise on governance and political leaders through six exemplary individuals from the 20th century, including Konrad Adenauer, Charles de Gaulle, Margaret Thatcher, Lee Kuan Yew, Anwar Sadat, and Richard Nixon.

 Upon its release, the book received mixed reviews.

 Overview

 The book begins with the introduction, which is a short essay on leadership and statesmanship.
 Kissinger identifies courage and strength of character as the most important qualities of political leaders.
 After that, the following chapters present political leaders whom Henry Kissinger classifies as significant leaders.
 All of them governed in the second half of the 20th century and were personally acquainted with the author, in some cases even friends with him.

 Konrad Adenauer: The Strategy of Humility

 Konrad Adenauer came to power in the destroyed post-war Germany at a relatively old age.
 He came from the Catholic Rhineland and was an experienced politician who had served as mayor of the city of Cologne during the Weimar Republic.
 He was able to successfully communicate the new political order to the population and thus made a decisive contribution to West Germany regaining its sovereignty.
 Adenauer favored the integration of West Germany into the West over a possible German reunification, even in the face of domestic political opposition.
 He thus established the basis for the economic miracle and a stable democracy in the country.
 Kissinger praises him as a person who established a new political tradition in Germany out of difficult circumstances.